itmeson/c-labscience/src/overview/outline.rst

 Outline
 #######

-:date: 2014-09-02
+:date: 2015-09-01
 :category: overview
-:tags: outline, topics, fall
+:tags: outline, topics

-Fall
-----
+In LabScience you will learn skills and concepts from the following categories, which will be taught through projects and exercise drawn from the list at the bottom of the page.
+Though initial contact with each big idea will occur in roughly the following order, you should expect to use all of these ideas throughout the course.

 I. Measurement

    * Unit systems / conversion
    * Measuring tools
    * Precision, accuracy, uncertainty
-    * length, mass, time, speed, volume, area, temperature, etc.
-    * associating units with dimensions
-    * repeated measurements (averaging)
+   * repeated measurements (averaging, standard deviation)
    * scale, significant figures, order of magnitude estimation

 II.
 Experiment design

+    * Identifying relevant variables
-   * Graphing
+    * Graphing, data presentation
     * Hypothesis testing
+    * Iterative design, improving measurements

 III.
-Large data sets
+Measuring and Describing Motion (kinematics)

+     * Measuring speed
+     * Representing motion with graphs and motion maps
+     * Determining speed from graphs
+     * Determining distance travelled from graphs

+IV.
+Conceptual Physics

+    * Describing and measuring interactions
+    * Momentum conservation
+    * Energy conservation
-   * Simple stats
+    * Simple machines
+    * A particle model of gases

+V. Big Data

+   * Descriptive statistics
    * Reliability issues
+   * Data representations
+   * Making inferences with data

+Fall
+----

+ 1. The Pendulum problem
+ 2. Measurement, unit conversion, experiment design
+ 3. The Spring problem
+ 4. Graphs and graph reasoning
+ 5. The Domino problem
+ 6. Kinematics

 Winter
 ------

- I. Conceptual Physics

-    * Describing and measuring motion
+ 1. Interactions
-    * Momentum
+ 2. Momentum
-    * Buoyancy
-    * Energy
+ 3. Energy
+ 4. Simple Machines

 Spring
 ------

- I. Energy transfers

-    * potential and kinetic energy
-    * phase changes and reactions
-    * simple machines

- II.
-Rube Goldberg

- III.
-Energy technologies and resources
+ 1. Climate change
+ 2. Biotechnology